-Material Wellbeing Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment ut the Child/ Young poung person's basic ca clothing)?
-Key risk factors and things to consider when making a decision Is at least one parer Does the family ade material resources?
-Is the family home s re a regular income? nt participating in edu equately manage their The Material Wellbeing domain area focuses on the family's access to housing, food and other basic needs.
+Material Wellbeing Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment Are the child's or yo out the child/ young oung person's basic ca clothing)? - Key risk factors and things to consider when making a decision risk factors and gs to consider when (including food and clothing)?
+Considerations about the family: Does the family have a regular income?
+Is at least one parent participating in education/ training?
+Does the family adequately manage their financial and material resources?
+Is the family home safe affordable and suitable?
+The Material Wellbeing domain area focuses on the family's access to housing, food and other basic needs.
 For instance, a family is said to have adequate material wellbeing if they have access to some income (such as a Centrelink benefit), are renting or buying a house (that is large enough to accommodate them), or if the family is able to pay their bills and buy food and clothing.
-When making an assessment on the challenge or strength of Does the family hav services?
-Does the family hav public transport)? ut the child's communite access to appropriate access to transport ticipate in ordinary co the domain area for the family, please consider the items to the left and make an overall assessment on whether you or the family considers material wellbeing to be a concern at the time items to the Comments Refer additional comment s page
+When making an assessment on the challenge or strength of the domain area for the family, please consider the items to the left and make an overall assessment on whether you or the family considers material wellbeing to be a concern at the time.
+Does the family part ticipate in ordinary co ommunity life?
+Comments Refer additional comments s page

-Connections Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable

-Overall Assessment

-Key risk factors and things to consider when making a decision Considerations about the Child/ Young person: Does the child or young person have a sense of belonging, at home, at school and in the community?
+Connections Challenge Moderate Challenge Adequate Moderate Strength Strength No Information Not Applicable Overall Assessment Key risk factors and things to consider when making a decision Considerations about the child/ young person: Does the child or young person have a sense of belonging, at home, at school and in the community?
 Does the child or young person have strong relationships with his or her peers and with adults?
-Considerations about the Family: Does the family have strong relationships with relatives, friends and neighbours?
+Considerations about the family: Does the family have strong relationships with relatives, friends and neighbours?
 Considerations about the child's community: Does the family or child have a good knowledge of local support networks in the community?
 Does the family or child find support through their spiritual connections?
-The Connections domain area focuses on the types of support networks the family and young person have.
+The Connection networks the foster a sense relationships.
+When making the domain and left and make The Connections domain area focuses on the types of support networks the family and young person have.
 Good connections foster a sense of belonging/ identity and facilitate supportive relationships.
 When making an assessment on the challenge or strength of the domain area for the family please consider the items to the left and make an overall assessment on whether you or the family considers connections to be a concern at the time.

-Comments

-Refer additional comment s page
+Refer additional comment